Skip to content

 Summary

-Software delivery orchestration uses a control plane to manage application deployment and management.
+Application orchestration uses a control plane to execute application deployment and ongoing management.
 It scales well with complex software systems that have many dependencies on infrastructure and other services.

 Next Steps